Residence Don

 Taxable Benefits:

-• Housing accommodation for the duration of the contract.
+• Housing accommodation for the duration of the contract:

-• Food accommodation during the fall and winter academic terms.
+• Food accommodation during the fall and winter academic terms:

-• Dons are expected to take meals in Prince Hall (dining hall) regularly to assist in building relationships with their community.
-Dons are assigned the 14 meals per week plan.
-This is a taxable benefit, valued at approximately $4,200.
+• Dons are expected to have meals in Prince Hall (dining hall) regularly to assist in building relationships with their community.

 • Dons can upgrade their meal plan and can pay the difference between the 14-meal plan and their chosen meal plan at their own expense.
+Dons cannot downgrade from the 14 meals-per-week plan.

 Stipend: